PhDEng-Mackenson/Wiser_Quantum_Algorithm_CFD_Project/README.md

 This file provides concise instructions for working with the VQE and MPO materials in this folder.
 It describes how to set up the environment, how to run the relevant notebooks ,and how to interpret the saved figures when assessing the VQE solution.

 ---

-Due to limited access to quantum hardware resources, we were unable to run our algorithm experimentally to demonstrate its resilience to noise.
-We hope to continue this work in the future and aim to perform this crucial validation step using actual quantum hardware.

 We appreciate you taking the time to explore this project.
 Building and validating both the MPO and VQE solutions for Burgers' equation has been a careful, iterative effort, and we hope the notebooks, saved results, and figures make our approach clear and reproducible.